-If you have missed those famous Toll House Cookies since going gluten free, you are going to love my easy way to make Gluten Free Toll House Cookies.
-I completely convert this popular recipe to gluten free and test several gluten free flour blends.
+If you have missed those famous Toll House Cookies since going gluten free, you will love my easy way to make Gluten Free Toll House Cookies.
+I completely converted this popular recipe to gluten free and tested several gluten free flour blends.

 Just made the Tollhouse chocolate chip cookies and used Bob Red Mills egg substitute as well as Enjoy Life chocolate morsels and DANG!!
 These cookies are amazing!
 You would never know they are egg free and gluten free!!
 This recipe is another keeper from you!!